 Hovering over the baby face icon in the timeline, it reported that my risk of miscarriage was at 15%.
 It also showed that 11% of women at age 34 would be unable to have a child at that age.
 The rate of having a baby with Downs Syndrome was 2.27/1000.

-The hormone section has eight different hormones such as estradiol (your estrogen levels), prolactin, AMH, and testosterone.
+The hormone section has seven different hormones such as estradiol (your estrogen levels), prolactin, and AMH.
 For each hormone, you can slide the bar over to low, normal, or high levels of each.
 Obviously, you’d have to know what your own levels are — Modern Fertility’s customized hormone test can help you with this — but thanks to my most recent fertility treatment, I had all of these labs handy.
 My AMH bar slid over to the low side and I knew all my other test results were in the normal range.

 According to the timeline tool, my low AMH doesn’t necessarily mean anything in terms of getting pregnant right now.
 But, says the tool, knowing this can mean I have fewer eggs waiting around in my ovaries — something that is most likely accurate in my case.
 It also showed I could possibly start my transition into menopause as early as 41 and how, with my lower AMH, I could go into full menopause at 51.

 I was curious about what my timeline would have looked like had I taken this at 24 and had just received those initial lab results back in 2010.
 I input that I wanted my first child at 25, and that I wanted three kids, roughly three years apart.
 I also put my AMH back to normal, since, at the time, I had no idea what it really was.
 My TSH levels were a little on the high side back then, so I made the adjustment there.
 Everything else stayed in average range.